 Over the course of their education, children spend over 7,800 hours at school.
 With such a huge amount of time spent in the classroom, schools provide an ideal environment for promoting good emotional wellbeing and identifying early behaviour changes and signs of mental distress.
 The social and emotional skills, knowledge and behaviours that young people learn in the classroom can help them to build resilience and set the pattern for how they will manage their mental health throughout their lives.

-The last year has been very challenging especially if you are a parent.
+The last few years been very challenging especially if you are a parent.
 It is normal and entirely understandable if you’re feeling overwhelmed frustrated, worried or exhausted.
 You might be finding it harder than ever at the moment to know how to best look after your child’s mental health and wellbeing, as well as your own.
 If you are struggling, you are not alone.
 Here are some resources that can really help.
 Please click on the picture link to access the resources.

 As with any internet access adult supervision is necessary when using these resources.